 Norman Island was one of the inspirations for Robert Louis Stevenson’s novel “Treasure Island”.
 Spanish galleon pirate ships were rumored to have buried their “pirate booty” around the island in the 18th century.
+Nowadays it is just a fabulous place to unwind on the beach at the bar or visiting a nearby floating “Pirate ship bar”.
+Lots of Hiking/Walking trails ashore starting behind the Pirate’s Bight Restaurant.

 Pirates Bight Bar & Restaurant